Anderson County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Anderson County is $58,846.
 This is 23% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 25% lower.
+It is also 25% lower than the national median of $78,538.
 The poverty rate stands at 17.1%.
 This is 24% higher than the state poverty rate of 13.8%.
 The unemployment rate is 5.3%.
 This is 4% higher than the state rate of 5.1%.
 The median home value is $173,400.
 Housing costs are 33% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.9x, Anderson County is one of the most affordable housing markets in the area.
 70.0% of occupied housing units are owner-occupied.
 This homeownership rate is 12% higher than the state average of 62.6%.

 Race & Ethnicity